-February 18th, 1982.
-Kato had lived in the village outside of Tokyo for five years now.
-The people didn’t ask any questions when he first came there.
-They just welcomed him with open arms.
-Kato found that quite strange. “/These people are nice,/” he thought. “/Too nice./” Still, it was quiet.
-That’s all he needed.
+Kato lived in the village outside of Kobe for five years now.
+The people didn’t ask any questions when he first came there; they just welcomed him with open arms.
+Kato found their welcoming attitude quite strange.

 “Why?” he asked Harada didn’t answer at first.

 “May I come in?” he asked.
-Kato looked stoic.
-Something told him that question had only one answer to it.
-The former priest sighed.
+Something told Kato that that question had only one answer to it.